-Year 12 BTEC Extended Certificate in Applied Law

-Summer Independent Learning 2024
+Year 12 BTEC Extended Certificate in Applied Law Summer Independent Learning 2025

 - There are 4 units of study in the applied law course.
-Two are internal coursework units and two are external exam units. - The summer work will focus on Unit 2 Investigating Aspects of Criminal Law and the Legal System which is the coursework based unit. - For all tasks Either you can complete this work on your computer or if you want to you can write it on paper.
+Two are internal coursework units and two are external exam units. - This summer work will focus on Unit 2 Investigating Aspects of Criminal Law and the Legal System which is the coursework based unit at the start of the year. - For all tasks Either complete this work on a computer or if you prefer you can write it on paper.
+Bring to class to hand in to your teacher when you start college.